The Guardian Logo

 2005 – 2018

 In 2005, The Guardian switched to the Berliner format: 12.4 x 18.5 inches.
 This distinguished it among the national daily newspapers.
-The reduction in size was also reflected in the publication’s logo.
+The size reduction was also reflected in the publication’s logo.
 The name is written in lowercase for the first time and is colored.
 Sometimes the logo was used in blue, and sometimes in white-blue on a blue background.

 The small symbols, like the continuous writing, spoke about the format.
 The choice of color and font is connected with launching a new website and the publication’s aspiration to keep up with the times.
 The updated logo looked more like an internet version and presented the newspaper as a simple, modern, and accessible source of news.